alffox/npm-react-liferay-around-the-world-portlet/README.md

 ![A paper airplane](https://github.com/alffox/npm-react-liferay-around-the-world-portlet/blob/master/src/main/resources/META-INF/resources/images/logo.svg)

-.Liferay Around the World is a Liferay 7.1 DXP portlet showing information for Liferay locations around the world: https://www.liferay.com/locations
+Liferay Around the World is a Liferay 7.1 DXP portlet showing information for Liferay locations around the world: https://www.liferay.com/locations

 All APIs have been used for demo, non-commercial purposes.
 You may read more here: https://github.com/alffox/npm-react-liferay-around-the-world-portlet#api--credit